Irritability and Insomnia: Managing Emotions and Getting Things Done

 A little humor goes a long way

-I have found that one of the most important things is to be able to laugh at yourself.
+I have found that 1 of the most important things is to be able to laugh at yourself.
 If I did not laugh at myself, I would likely cry.
 Accepting limitations caused by being a member of Team No Sleep is not easy, but it is necessary.
 There are times when I have to make light of a situation.

 In conclusion, fellow scholars nodding off in the back, humor is the insomniac’s greatest tool for preventing strained relationships.
 However, if you have a corny and dry sense of humor as I do, you are on your own.
 Feel free to join me in Insomnia City, although I hope you get enough sleep to avoid it.